3-Hydroxy-3-Methylglutaryl-CoA Lyase Deficiency

 Porto Alegre, RS, BR

-Moacir Wajner practices in Porto Alegre, Brazil.
+Moacir Wajner practices practicing medicine in Porto Alegre, Brazil.
 Wajner is rated as an Elite expert by MediFind in the treatment of 3-Hydroxy-3-Methylglutaryl-CoA Lyase Deficiency.
-Their top areas of expertise are Medium-Chain Acyl-CoA Dehydrogenase Deficiency, 3-Hydroxy-3-Methylglutaryl-CoA Lyase Deficiency, Glutaric Acidemia Type 1, and Sulfite Oxidase Deficiency.
+They are also highly rated in 26 other conditions, according to our data.
+Their clinical expertise encompasses Medium-Chain Acyl-CoA Dehydrogenase Deficiency, 3-Hydroxy-3-Methylglutaryl-CoA Lyase Deficiency, Glutaric Acidemia Type 1, and Sulfite Oxidase Deficiency.

 Learn about our expert tiers